 Today, the Haka is used during Māori ceremonies and celebrations to honour guests and show the importance of the occasion.
 This includes family events, like birthdays and weddings.

+The Haka is also used to challenge opponents on the sports field.
 Sorry we haven't uploaded anything we were away as it was the Queens (British Queen) birthday and we got days off to spend with family, or in my case train for karate for 6 hours ;-;